Due to a burst pipe from the extreme cold, Alder Commons is temporarily closed to non-Members as we work on repairs.

 Sign up for our Newsletter:

 Local organizations that might want to regularly host events or programs, store items on-site, borrow tools/supplies, or receive mail at Alder Commons should consider becoming an Organizational Member!
-For organizations who want to host a single event at Alder Commons, it makes more sense to pay for a one-time event rental fee.

 Link to this section Membership Fees